scrabbletank/farhome-rules/rulesdoc.md

 You bring the full weight of your weapon down on a creature.
 Make a melee attack against a creature, adding an enhanced die to the roll.
 On hit they take an extra wound in damage, and you may reroll all wound dice on a critical.

-***Enhanced:*** Add a Superior die instead of an enhanced die to the attack roll and an extra wound die to the damage.
+***Enhanced:*** Add a superior die instead of an enhanced die to the attack roll and an extra wound die to the damage.

 #### Pinning Shot